federicomarini/ideal/README.md

 detailed instruction to setup the running instance of a Shiny Server, where `ideal` can be run without further installation for the end-users.

+## Code of Conduct

+Please note that the ideal project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## Contact